iitrabhi/fenics-docker/README.md

 # Installing FEniCS on Docker in MAC/Windows.

 This repository contains the docker script containing all the dependencies that are necessary to carry out simulations using FEniCS at CMLab, Indian Institute of Technology Roorkee, India.
+Download the zip file by clicking on the green `Code` button above and then follow these instructions.

 ## Getting Started